 We recommend that people should not be locked up without judicial oversight.
 We recommend that child asylum seekers should never be imprisoned.

 Supportive alternatives to detention are better and cheaper.
 From 2019 - 2021, an 'Alternatives to Detention' pilot, supported 20 women asylum seekers in a community setting with one-to-one support, English classes and access to lawyers.
 This was much better for the women's health and wellbeing and cost half as much as immigration detention.
 Successive cross-party parliamentary inquiries on immigration detention have also urged the use of alternatives whenever possible.

-6. End exorbitant fees for migrants who have 'Leave to Remain': Currently, those who are given a "Discretionary Leave to Remain" are required to contribute to the wider costs of the UK immigration system.
-They are charged about £2,600 to update their visa every 2.5 years The total cost is around £13,000 for each person.
+6. End exorbitant fees for migrants who have 'Leave to Remain': Currently those who are given "Leave to Remain" on the ten-year-route to settlement are required to contribute to the wider cost of both the UK immigration system and (even more) to the NHS, for both of which they are already paying through general taxation.
+The total is £3625 per capita for each of three renewals and £2885 per capita for permanent settlement (£13,760 each).
+Of course, lawyers' fees have to be added to this in many cases.
 These charges leave people unable to afford food and pay bills, and force some people into undocumented status.
 Most of the estimated 170,000 people who are on this 10-year route are in low paid occupations, often care workers, cleaners and nursing assistants.
 The Home Office charges migrants at least 7 times what the actual administration costs.
-In 2023, these payments are being increased by 66% so that migrants bear the brunt of the costs of public sector pay increases.
+In 2023, these payments were increased by 66% so that migrants bear the brunt of the costs of public sector pay increases.

 We recommend reducing the number of years to 5, before applying for permanent residence, and reducing the visa renewal fees to cover only the cost of administration.
-Individuals, who are already paying UK taxes, should not also have to pay an NHS surcharge, which the government now plans to increase to £2,587 per renewal.
+Individuals, who are already paying UK taxes, should not also have to pay an NHS surcharge, which the government has increased to £2,587 per renewal.
 We also recommend introducing a fee waiver for permanent residence applications.